 A properly serviced HVAC system will keep the indoor air in your home circulating and clean.
-Optional accessories such as UV lights and air scrubbers, which actively clean the air, can be helpful if mold, allergies or respiratory illnesses affect members of your household.
+Optional accessories such as UV lights and air scrubbers, which actively clean the air, can be helpful if mold, allergies, or respiratory illnesses affect members of your household.
 Indoor air quality is very important for you and your family’s health.

-If filters are not replaced regularly, your equipment is not regularly serviced, and air purification systems are not maintained, more pollutants – from mold, viruses, pollen and dust – can circulate in greater concentrations than the outdoors.
+If filters are not replaced regularly, your equipment is not regularly serviced, and air purification systems are not maintained, more pollutants – from mold, viruses, pollen, and dust – can circulate in greater concentrations than the outdoors.
 If a furnace malfunctions and safety measures fail, carbon monoxide poisoning can be a danger.
 This is why having safety equipment and a licensed professional who can knowledgeably inspect it is working properly can keep all the occupants of your home safe and give you peace of mind.

 5. Warranty Voided

 When your HVAC system was installed, it probably came with a warranty.
-That’s usually a five year warranty for an unregistered system which extends to 10 years if you register it promptly.
+That’s usually a five-year warranty for an unregistered system which extends to 10 years if you register it promptly.
 That’s what you would expect with such a big investment in complex equipment that is so critical to your home’s comfort.
 A warranty gives you peace of mind because you know that if something goes wrong, the manufacturer will back up their equipment.

 Now consider how you would feel if you discover something is wrong with your HVAC system, but your warranty is invalid because you didn’t properly maintain your HVAC system.
 A warranty comes with obligations.
-To maintain your warranty, a regular HVAC tune up is required.
+To maintain your warranty, a regular HVAC tune-up is required.

 No one wants a huge, unexpected bill for parts and repairs.
 This is why it’s smart to maintain your HVAC system twice a year.
 Most HVAC companies will offer a scheduled maintenance plan to make this easier to remember.
-The best part is that it will help you preserve your warranty if case you ever need it.
+The best part is that it will help you preserve your warranty in case you ever need it.